The common cold usually has several recognizable stages. Knowing these stages can help a person determine whether or not they have a cold.

 Flu symptoms tend to develop far more suddenly than cold symptoms.

 If people at risk of flu complications notice any symptoms of it, they should see their doctor immediately.
-According to the CDC, at risk groups include:
+According to the

 A common cold will usually last for around 7–10 days.
 The first symptom of a cold is usually a sore throat, followed by congestion, sneezing, and coughing.
 People will usually have low energy levels, and they may have mild aches.